The Odyssey of Homer, Volume 3Bernard Lintot, 1725 - Epic poetry |

 Page 14

 ...
-Land of the Leftrigons was fruitful , and fit for pafturage ; it was the practice to tend the theep by day , and the oxen by night ; for it was infefted by a kind of fly that was very grievous to the oxen by day , whereas the wool of ...
+Land of the Leftrigons was fruitful , and fit for pafturage ; it was the practice to tend the theep by day , and the oxen by night ; for it was infested by a kind of fly that was very grievous to the oxen by day , whereas the wool of ...

 ...
-Land of the Leftrigons was fruitful , and fit for pafturage ; it was the practice to tend the theep by day , and the oxen by night ; for it was infefted by a kind of fly that was very grievous to the oxen by day , whereas the wool of ...
+Land of the Leftrigons was fruitful , and fit for pafturage ; it was the practice to tend the theep by day , and the oxen by night ; for it was infested by a kind of fly that was very grievous to the oxen by day , whereas the wool of ...

 Page 17